gzeinnumer/MyLibDialog/README.md

 ### SingleDatePickerDialog

-Dialog yang berisi **Calender yang sama dengan material.io** yang bisa kamu pakai untuk megambil tanggal.
+Dialog with **Calender like in material.io** that you can use to pick date.

 **Code** :